bruceminanga/My-Fedora-Sway-Configuration/README.md

 # My-Fedora-Sway-Configuration

 This is a configuration for sway window manager fanboys.
 Since window manager doesn't ship with everything under the hood, It requires her users to set up alot of staff manually.
-I have enabled the following functionalities on my window manager
+I have enabled the following functionalities on my window manager (Search for My configs in the file to view the codes for the functionalities)
 1. Increase and Decrease screen brightness.

 # How to use My sway config file